user18130814200115-2/groffscripts/README.md

 They must be placed in `~/.local/share/groff/settings` to be recognized by mkdoc.
 ### mom
 #### .MARKUP
-Can be used to enable the default setting sfor a given style.
+Can be used to enable the default settings for a given style.
-Univeral among styles are heading styles, fontsize and footnotestyle (among others).
+Universal among styles are heading styles, font size and footnote style (among others).
 While the style `BOOK` uses recto-verso printing on A5 paper and the style `ESSAY` loads the `REFER` settings and the `chicago` package.